- Vaccinations (FLU VACCINES FOR CHILDREN ARE AVAILABLE BY APPOINTMENT)

-Adult Health Clinics: Health Clinics are held weekly at locations around the Village and provide blood pressure monitoring, blood sugar, iron, total cholesterol, and nutritional consultation.
+Adult Health Clinics: Health Clinics are held weekly at locations around the Village and provide blood pressure monitoring, blood sugar, iron, non-fasting complete cholesterol (HHS and Prairie Stone locations), and nutritional consultation.

 Health and Human Services loans out the following medical related equipment to Hoffman Estates Residents:

 Residents can have the equipment on loan for up to 8 weeks.
-A deposit of $50 is required for wheelchairs.
+A deposit of $50 is required for wheelchairs or knee scooter.
 The deposit is given back when the wheelchair is returned.

 HHS does not loan out equipment to residents of other communities.